 Bottom: This was designed to balance the colorful entrance graphic and show off the brand pillars.
 As well as point to the most important part of the cafeteria, the check out!

-Assignment: Using the the supplied collateral (photo, copy and logo), create a layout based on shapes promoting tourism to Thailand.
+Brief: Using the the supplied collateral (photo, copy and logo), create a layout based on shapes promoting tourism to Thailand.

 Design Process: Using triangles, I wanted to bring emphasis to an iconic Thai symbol supplied.
 To up the visual interest, I used the colors in the provided logo and used the shapes in the letter “V” create movement.
 Playing off the transparency of the triangles, I used transparency in “thailand” as well.